 Your data is deleted when no longer needed to develop and secure the quality of care for the records you attend.

-In EUROCRINE, the registered data for an entry is anonymised and connected to a pseudo-ID (a string of letters and numbers).
-The Identity of the patient from a pseudo-ID is not submitted to the database, but kept by the participating clinic.
+In Eurocrine, the registered data for an entry is anonymised and connected to a pseudo-ID (a string of letters and numbers).
+The identity of the patient from a pseudo-ID is not submitted to the central database, but kept by the participating clinic.

 The identity of the patient is known only by the participating clinic who is responsible for the patient care.

 Your data in the registry is protected against unauthorized access.
 There are special requirements for security measures including means that only those who have need of your information for the purpose of the registry may have access to them.
 Controls are made to prevent unauthorized studies of the data.
-Your information will be protected by encryption, and login for access to data may only be done in a safe way.
+Your information will be protected by encryption, and login with two factor authentication.

 Access to registered data

-The caregivers who report to the registry only have direct access to the local data they provide.
+The caregivers who report to the registry have direct access to the local data they provide.
 No other health care provider has direct access to data from other health care providers.
-The central and country management of the register can and may take part of some of your de-identified information for statistical analysis.
+The central and national management of the register have access to some de-identified information for statistical analysis.

 Your data is deleted when no longer needed to develop and secure the quality of care for the records you attend